luigisison/documentation-user/project/configuration/visualization.rst

 .. image:: media/visualization04.png
     :align: center

-How to nototify your collegues about the status of a task?
+How to notify your collegues about the status of a task?
 ----------------------------------------------------------

 .. image:: media/visualization05.png